 Founded in 1973 by Gordon and Rena Merchant, the name "billabong" is taken from the Aboriginal word bilabaŋ that refers to a "creek that runs only during the rainy season".

-Billabong snow apparel provides premium heat without making clothing bulky.
+Billabong snowboarding clothing provides premium heat without making it bulky.
 Offering a diverse range of outerwear, the All Day 2L jacket is a favourite as it's guaranteed to elevate your winter wardrobe.
 Available in different colours, this snow jacket is designed to wear over layers and is suitable for a wide range of snow conditions.